hstarmans/hexastorm/readme.md

 As such, a scanner is not needed.

 ## Limitations
 System is for writing to, i.e. exposing, a substrate.
 Reading should also be possible to enable optical coherence tomagraphy.
 System has no link for LIDAR measurements, circuit can be found [here](https://hackaday.io/project/163501-open-source-lidar-unruly).
 The FPGA controls all the stepper motors.
-At the moment it is not possible to use GCODE or apply acceleration profiles.
+At the moment it is not possible to read instruction from a GCODE file.
 Add maximum-length linear-feedback shift register sequence and CRC check.
-If you do a sequence of very short moves, e.g. 10 steps, you might notice high-latency due to SPI communcation.

 <!--
 TODO:
   add docs